What better way to get children to connect with nature than to take the classroom outdoors!

 Whilst your school is responsible for the cost of the initial consultation and design for the project, Father Nature is well practiced at helping schools find external funding or grant sources for the later phases of the project.
-Project Dirt, Grants4Schools, Funding Education, Gregg’s Foundation, the London Community Foundation, Tesco’s Bags of Help, Teratrees, the Walcot Foundation, WREF (until 19/12/16), and even the Major of London’s Crowdfunding Programme are also useful sources of information for access to funding.
+Project Dirt, Grants4Schools, Funding Education, Learning Though Landscapes, Gregg’s Foundation, the London Community Foundation, Tesco’s Bags of Help, Teratrees, the Walcot Foundation, and (if you live in London) the Major of London’s ‘Crowdfund London’ programme are also useful sources of information for access to funding.

 If you would like your school to have an outdoor classroom or some fun food growing areas then write to us at firstname.lastname@example.org.